 According to an eVTOL.com article published on Jan.
 20, 2020 and written by the award-winning journalist Elan Head, interviewed Wisk's CEO Gary Gysin who pointed out that Uber Elevate's white paper from 2016 cited (on page 39 of the PDF white paper), on trips less than 100 miles (161 km), over 70% of the trips had one (1) person, with the average car trip holding 1.3 people.
 “A lot of times, people are on their own,” Gysin said, explaining that with a two-seat model, “you don’t have to wait to fill an aircraft."
 And paraphrasing Gysin, many people are on their own when traveling to work.

-Wisk knows that Urban Air Mobility (UAM) is not just about flying people to and from work, but there are multiple applications for urban flying, such as, going to and from an airport, shopping, going to a doctor's appointment, traveling to dinner and just about anything you can think of when traveling in an urban area.
+Wisk knows that Urban Air Mobility (UAM) is not just about flying people to and from work.
+A few examples of the varied applications of urban flight include: going to and from an airport, shopping, going to a doctor's appointment, traveling to dinner, or performing any other activity that takes place in an urban environment.

 While Cora is a two (2) passenger eVTOL aircraft, the company does have plans for making a larger passenger eVTOL aircraft but there is nothing Wisk can reveal right now (as of Jan.
 2020), about any future aircraft.
 Please read the Kitty Hawk Heaviside, Kitty Hawk Flyer, and the Flyer prototype pages if interested in Kitty Hawk's aircraft.